bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 the datasets used for the run), and
 are:

-- **Application Source Files:** As detailed by the user in the YAML configuration file, with the term ``sources``.
+- **Application Source Files:** as detailed by the user in the YAML configuration file, with the term ``sources``.
   The main source file and all auxiliary files that the application needs (e.g. ``.py``, ``.java``, ``.class`` or ``.jar`` source code files, and also any installation, configuration, compilation or submission scripts, readme files, etc...) are included